oswaldderiemaecker/openstack-training/README-allinone.md

 Configure the server component

-Edit the /etc/neutron/neutron.conf file and complete the following actions:
+Edit the /etc/neutron/neutron.conf file and replace with the following actions:

 ```bash
 [DEFAULT]